ml619/temp/README.md

     All files in the app/core/utils/math/ directory except for Vector Always use `import "math/THE_FILE"` instead of `import "app/core/utils/math/THE_FILE"`

+**Files imported from the app/core directory should be orderd by subdirectory in the following order**
 ## APP/CORE/ ##
     **Files imported from the app/core directory should be orderd by subdirectory in the following order** UTILS